akulyk/bergamot/README.md

 # bergamot
 TeaCSS/CommonJS capable simple and blazing fast bundler without AST transforms
 ## Description
-Bundle css & js into single files for use on frontend Can also process `.tea` files
+Bundle css & js into single file for use on frontend Can also process `.tea` files

 ## Install